 Friday, September 11th 2020, 3:27 pm - At-risk species in Canada include the leatherback sea turtle and wood turtle, the collared pika, Atlantic walrus, burrowing owl, and the north Atlantic right whale, among others.

-Between 1970 and 2016, the world's biodiversity sharply declined, according to a new report by the World Wildlife Foundation.
+Between 1970 and 2016, the world's biodiversity sharply declined, according to a September 2020 report by the World Wildlife Foundation.

 Over 36 years, mammal, fish, bird, reptile, and amphibian species declined an average of 68 per cent.
 Latin American and Caribbean populations have seen the sharpest drop, with an average decline of 94 per cent, as well as freshwater species worldwide, which has shrunk by 84 per cent.

 Last week, WWF released a separate Living Planet report focusing exclusively on Canada-- and the findings paint a dire picture of the country's future.

 "Wildlife declines are happening here too," James Snider, WWF-Canada's Vice President of Science, Knowledge, and Innovation tells The Weather Network in an email.

 "Species of global conservation concern – those at risk of global extinction – declined in Canada by an average 42 per cent in that same period."